neosin/qirc/README.md

 QIRC is a Python 3 class for PyQt5 that is a full, multi-threaded IRC client.

 # Example
-This is a _very_ simple IRC client.
+This is a _very_ simple graphical IRC client.
 It will connect to a server as soon as it starts up, joins a channel, and allows the user to chat with the people in that channel.
 ```python
 import sys
 from qirc import QIRC